stpaultim/uc_stripe/README.txt

 your responsibility to make this happen.
 (Actually, almost every site should be https everywhere at this time in the web's history.)

+g) If you want Stripe to attempt to validate zip/postal codes, you must enable that feature on your *Stripe* account settings.
+Click the checkbox for "Decline Charges that fail zip code verification" on the "Account info" page.
+(You must be collecting billing address information for this to work, of course.)

 Upgrading from uc_stripe 6.x-1.x or 7.x-1.x
 ===========================================